Arweave Founder Talks with NEAR Co-Founder: Exploring the Path of AI and Blockchain Integration

 Thus, our mission became to scale Bitcoin, or to enable Bitcoin-like on-chain data storage to any scale, so that we could create a knowledge base for humanity, storing all of history and forming an immutable, trustless historical log, ensuring we never forget how we arrived at this important context today.

 We first tried this system in 2020, calling it SmartWeave.
 We borrowed the concept of lazy evaluation from computer science, primarily popularized by the programming language Haskell.
 We knew this concept had been used in production environments for a long time, but it had not been truly applied in the blockchain space.
 Typically, in the blockchain space, people execute smart contracts when writing messages.
 But we believe that blockchain is essentially a data structure that only grows, with certain rules to include new information without executing code simultaneously with data writing.
 Since we have an arbitrarily scalable data log, this was a natural way of thinking for us, though it was relatively rare at the time.
-The only other team was what is now called Celestia (formerly known as LazyLedger).
+The only other team doing something similar was what is now called Celestia (formerly LazyLedger).

 The Underlying Concepts and Technical Architecture of AO